-Any attempt at studying and interpreting the attitudes and perceptions of any group of people must be met with difficulties and be subjected to accusations of bias and distortions.
+Any attempt at studying and interpreting the attitudes and perceptions of any group of people must meet with difficulties and be subjected to accusations of bias and distortions.
 We don't claim immunity from such shortcomings, but we shall try to minimize their effect.
-Our approach will be to use direct quotations - and documentation - whenever possible.
-No attempt is made here at using Marxian dialectics or purely sociological models.
+Our approach will be the use of direct quotations-and documentation-whenever possible.
+No attempt is made here at using Marxist dialectics or purely sociological models.
 Political motivation is the basic frame of reference.